tykora/Command_Line_Testing/README.md

 ---

-This is a bad repository but a good D&D stat block
+This is a bad repository but a ~good~ average D&D stat block

 <fieldset style="min-height: 200px">